 Guideline Requirements 2.3 Requires adequate justification documentation to be provided for the specific land use and development standards proposed to the LEP.
-2.3.1 Questions to consider when demonstrating the justification Section Section A - Need for Planning Proposal Q1 Is the planning proposal part of any strategic study or report?
+2.3.1 Questions to consider when demonstrating the justification Section A - Need for Planning Proposal Q1 Is the planning proposal part of any strategic study or report?
 The subject site forms part of the PRCUTS which recommends future development controls for the site.
 However, as detailed later in this report, the Proposal is inconsistent with the requirements of PRCUTS including the Implementation Plan 2016 - 2023 Out of Sequence checklist and its Planning and Design Guidelines and should not be supported.
-Q2 lo the planning prepared the heat means of achieving the chiestives or intended Q2 Is the planning proposal the best means of achieving the objectives or intended outcomes, or is there a better way? outcomes, or is there a better way?
+Q2 Is the planning proposal the best means of achieving the objectives or intended outcomes, or is there a better way?
 The PRCUTS includes the Parramatta Road Corridor Implementation Toolkit which recommends that one of the pathways to implement the recommended land uses and development controls identified within the Strategy is the LEP Gateway (Planning Proposal) process.
+However, this Planning Proposal departs from the staging identified under the Implementation Plan 2016 - 2023 and comes in advance of studies and strategies underway at local and State government to inform future development controls for the PRCUTS corridor, the Camperdown Ultimo Collaboration Area, and the new Inner West Council local area.
 The future of the Proposal site should be considered as part of the broader strategic planning framework rather than an ad hoc Planning Proposal.
 This would ensure that a systematic approach will be taken when determining the future development of the site and the surrounding area.
-It would be best, therefore, to defer the Proposal until the finalisation of comprehensive IWC LEP, DCP and Infrastructure Contributions Plan which would also potentially align with the staging sequence recommended in PRCUTS Implementation Plan 2016 - 2023.
+It would be best, therefore, to